~

 If your purpose is to test carefully all path, check if all return is correctly.
 Sadly this post is not for you, I guess.
 If you only want good number on test coverage, with minimum effort as possible, I hope this will show you some idea you can use :)

 In my opinion, unit test is not that important (like must must have).
-It's just make sure your code is running excatly as you intent it to be.
+It's just make sure your code is running exactly as you intent it to be.
 If you don't think about edge case before, unit test won't help you.

 First, rewrite the impossible (to test) out